 An examination of key philosophical themes in feminism and philosophical debates among feminists.
 The themes and subjects of debate addressed may include sexism and oppression; feminist identity; the political significance of language, personal appearance, and pornography; feminist ethics; and feminist theories of knowledge.
-(Prerequisite: 34-110 or 34-112 or semester 3 or above standing, or consent of the instructor.)
-(Also offered as Women's and Gender Studies 53-236)
+(Prerequisite: Semester 3 or above standing; or consent of the instructor.
+Can be taken as an Arts credit) (Also offered as Women's and Gender Studies 53-236)

 34-238.
 Social Identity, Diversity and Race

 This course explores the philosophical significance of social identity and the value of diversity with particular attention to issues of race and ethnicity.
 Philosophical issues to be examined may include: the scientific and socio-political nature of race categories; the status and effectiveness of minority rights in liberal democracy; problems arising from the intersection of race and ethnicity with other political dimensions such as gender and class; the status of general philosophical values across diverse cultures.
 (Prerequisite: semester 3 or above standing.)